apache/openwhisk-external-resources/README.md

 - [#vSurround: Are Serverless Architectures Ready for Primetime?](https://www.youtube.com/watch?v=_Q9Q4L3IdIY) - Roundtable discussion with Daniel Krook (IBM), Adam Johnson (IOpipe), David Wells (Serverless), and Ryan Scott Brown (Red Hat) about serverless definitions, use cases, and what's to come in 2017.

-## Workshops

-*Tutorials and other material to help you learn OpenWhisk*

-- [Official OpenWhisk Tutorial](https://github.com/openwhisk/openwhisk-tutorial) - Interactive tutorials for learning how to use OpenWhisk.
-- [openwhisk-workshop](https://www.npmjs.com/package/openwhisk-workshop) - Command-line utility to introduce the concepts behind the platform using NodeSchool toolchain.

 ## Runtimes